jipconan/gcp-patreon-google/README.md

    Saves the generated Google Sheet to a specific Google Drive folder, as specified by the folder ID.

 4. **Error Handling and Logging**
-   Logs errors encountered during API calls (e.g., authentication failures or data submission issues) to AWS CloudWatch, enabling traceability and troubleshooting.
+   Logs errors encountered during API calls (e.g., authentication failures or data submission issues) to Google Cloud Logging, enabling traceability and troubleshooting.

 ## Usage

-This Lambda function is triggered on a daily schedule, ensuring the latest `impression_counts` from all posts are captured and saved.
-Users can adjust the trigger schedule by modifying the configuration in the AWS Management Console.
+This Google Cloud Function is triggered on a daily schedule using Google Cloud Scheduler, ensuring the latest `impression_counts` from all posts are captured and saved.
+Users can adjust the trigger schedule by modifying the configuration in the Google Cloud Console.

----